David del Pozo

-David del Pozo Guillén (born 5 June 1997) is a Spanish footballer who plays as a central midfielder for Racing de Ferrol.
+David del Pozo Guillén (born 5 June 1997) is a Spanish professional footballer who plays as a central midfielder for Primera Federación club Ibiza.

 Club career

 Born in Getafe, Community of Madrid, del Pozo joined Getafe CF's youth setup at the age of six.
 On 1 May 2015, aged 17, he made his senior debut with the reserves at the age of 17 by starting in a 0–1 Segunda División B home loss against SD Amorebieta.

 Del Pozo scored his first senior goal on 23 October 2016, netting the game's only in a home success over AD Unión Adarve.
 He became a regular starter for the B's in the 2017–18 season, scoring seven goals as his side narrowly missed out promotion.

 On 2 July 2018, del Pozo signed for CDA Navalcarnero in the third tier.
 On 10 July of the following year, he moved to fellow league team Internacional de Madrid.

 On 5 August 2020, del Pozo agreed to a two-year contract with Albacete Balompié in Segunda División.
 He made his professional debut on 12 September, coming on as a half-time substitute for Eddy Silvestre in a 0–3 away loss against RCD Espanyol.

 On 22 January 2021, after being rarely used, del Pozo was loaned to third division side Las Rozas CF until the end of the season.
+Back to Alba for the 2021–22 season, he moved to Racing de Ferrol on 1 February 2022.